junxit/us-congress-bills-115/metadata.md

 - 2018-06-07 — Introduced in House
 - 2018-06-07 — Referred to the House Committee on the Judiciary.
 - 2018-06-07 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+- 2018-06-13 — Considered under suspension of the rules. (consideration: CR H5121-5123)
+- 2018-06-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6029.
+- 2018-06-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-06-13 — Mr. Goodlatte moved to suspend the rules and pass the bill.
+- 2018-06-13 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5121)
+- 2018-06-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5121)